Ashiq Hussain Qureshi: Military career

-Ashiq was commissioned into the 5th Horse (Probyn's Horse) of the Pakistan Army after graduating from the 45th course of the Pakistan Military Academy in August 1971.
+Qureshi was commissioned into the 5th Horse (Probyn's Horse) of the Pakistan Army after graduating from the 45th course of the Pakistan Military Academy in August 1971.

 Diplomatic career

-Ashiq retired as a Captain in the Pakistan Army, opting for a career in the Foreign Service of Pakistan as a diplomat.
-Ashiq relinquished charge of the role of second secretary junior grade at the Pakistani embassy in London on 3 February 1978.
-Following his resignation, he took 26 days of earned leave, beginning on 6 February 1978.
-Permission was granted for him to include weekends in his leave, specifically on February 4-5 and March 4-5, 1978.
+He retired as a Captain, opting for a career in the Foreign Service of Pakistan as a diplomat.
+He relinquished charge of the role of second secretary junior grade at the Pakistani embassy in London on 3 February 1978.
+(Note: Following his resignation, he took 26 days of earned leave, beginning on 6 February 1978.
+Permission was granted for him to include weekends in his leave, specifically on February 4–5 and March 4–5, 1978.)

-Following his return to Pakistan in 1978, he focused on utilizing cricket for societal transformation, establishing the P&T Gymkhana cricket club in Lahore.
+Following his return to Pakistan in 1978, he focused on utilising cricket for societal transformation, establishing the P&T Gymkhana cricket club in Lahore.
 Under him, the club produced four international umpires including Aleem Dar and first-class cricketer Abdul Razzaq.

-For a decade, Ashiq held the position of France's Honorary consul general in Lahore for which he received the French honor Ordre national du Mérite in 2018.
+For a decade, he held the position of France's Honorary consul general in Lahore for which he received the French honor Ordre national du Mérite in 2018.

-Cricket career
+Cricket career (1960s–1980s)

-Ashiq was a national U-19 cricketer and met Imran Khan when they were both studying at Aitchison College.
+Qureshi played Under-19 cricket for Pakistan and met Imran Khan when they were both studying at Aitchison College.
 They were then selected for the Combined Lahore and Multan Schools team at Sahiwal against the touring team of Middlesex and Surrey schools.

-Ashiq made his first-class cricket debut with Pakistan Railways against United Bank Limited in the Quaid-e-Azam Trophy match held from 11-14 May 1984.
-He batted 5 not out in the second innings of Pakistan Railways and dismissed Mansoor Akhtar with an lbw in the second innings of UBL.
+Qureshi made his first-class cricket debut with Pakistan Railways against United Bank Limited (UBL) in the Quaid-e-Azam Trophy match held from 11 to 14 May 1984.
+He batted 5 not out in the second innings of Pakistan Railways and dismissed Mansoor Akhtar with a leg before wicket (lbw) in the second innings of UBL.

-Ashiq played in the National T20 Veterans cricket cup for the Lahore Lions against Islamabad Panthers in 2009 where he won the toss as skipper.
+Qureshi played in the National Twenty20 (T20) Veterans cricket cup for the Lahore Lions against Islamabad Panthers in 2009 where he won the toss as skipper.

 Beyond cricket, Qureshi was an athlete, holding multiple records at various levels.
 He was also an active philanthropist, contributing significantly to the establishment and functioning of Imran Khan's Shaukat Khanum Hospital, and heading Imran Khan Foundation which set up a college working with the University of Bradford to sponsor underprivileged students and providing relief to thousands affected by disasters across the country since 2000.

-In his later years, Qureshi played a pivotal role in the establishment of veterans cricket in Pakistan, leading the over 50's side to the World Cup final.
+In his later years, he played a pivotal role in the establishment of veterans cricket in Pakistan, leading the over 50's side to the World Cup final.
 He is also remembered for his iconic photograph being the first to greet captain Imran Khan after Pakistan's 1992 Cricket World Cup victory in Melbourne.